 1) Look for soft, green, leafy hay

-The colour, appearance and texture of the hay can give you some indication of the quality and nutritional value.
+The aroma, colour, appearance and texture of the hay can give you some indication of the quality and nutritional value.

 Horses prefer to eat soft things.
 Hay with fine stems and lots of green leaves will be the easiest to chew.
 Although horses can eat rough hay, it is best to avoid stalky hay.
-Over time this type of hay can increase the risk of dental fractures.

 For senior horses, rough or stalky hay may be too tough to chew properly.
 Hay that is not well-chewed can negatively affect your horse’s digestive health and may not be broken down well enough to extract all of the nutrients from it.

 Don’t be dissuaded by hay that is slightly discoloured on the outside.
 This is common, especially for stacked hay.
 It is important to examine the insides of the hay bales and look for hay that is green and leafy in the interior of the bale.

 2) Avoid thickened legume hay or seeded grass hay